Spider monkey: Behavior

 Spider monkeys form loose groups, typically with 15 to 25 individuals, but sometimes up to 30 or 40.
 During the day, groups break up into subgroups.
 The size of subgroups and the degree to which they avoid each other during the day depends on food competition and the risk of predation.
 The average subgroup size is between 2 and 8 but can sometimes be up to 17 animals.
 Also less common in primates, females rather than males disperse at puberty to join new groups.
 Males tend to stick together for their whole lives.
 Hence, males in a group are more likely to be related and have closer bonds than females.
-The strongest social bonds are formed between females and their young offspring.
+Males also cement bonds through "grappling": prolonged hugging, face greeting, tail intertwining, and genital manipulation.
+However, the strongest social bonds are between females and their young offspring.

 Spider monkeys communicate their intentions and observations using postures and stances, such as postures of sexual receptivity and of attack.
 When a spider monkey sees a human approaching, it barks loudly similar to a dog.
 When a monkey is approached, it climbs to the end of the branch it is on and shakes it vigorously to scare away the possible threat.
 It shakes the branches with its feet, hands, or a combination while hanging from its tail.
 It may also scratch its limbs or body with various parts of its hands and feet.
 Seated monkeys may sway and make noise.
 Males and occasionally adult females growl menacingly at the approach of a human.
 If the pursuer continues to advance, the monkeys may break off live or dead tree limbs weighing up to 4 kg and drop them towards the intruder.
 The monkeys also defecate and urinate toward the intruder.